symulation/UofA-PHIL366-F16/Resources/discussion_9_general_comments.md

 # Discussion 9 General Comments

-## The political change via social media question
 	Can there be a feminist war game?
 If you think there can then you need to make sure that your answer does three things:

 		1. Proves this to be the case by outlining such a game.
 		2. Tying together that outline to the goals of modern, third-wave, feminism as outlined in class.